tomas-pucutay/ml-deployment-api-gcloud-dvc/README.md

    - The dataframe names are finantials, movies, opening_gross.

 2. Make an ML model: Preprocessing and modelling.
-   - Preprocessing the dataframes and converting into full_data.
+   - Preprocessing the dataframes and converting into full_data through joins.
    - Modeling with cross-validation and hyperparameter tuning with Grid Search CV.
    - Export a .pkl model in the model folder.

 3. Serialization and data pipeline: Tracking for the data and model.
-   - Creating storage in a cloud provider (w/ Google Storage in this case), these steps are in gstorage-config.sh.
+   - Creating storage in a cloud provider (w/ Google Storage in this case), steps in gstorage-config.sh.
    - Tracking .csv (data) and .pkl (model) with DVC.
    - Yaml for dvc to reproduce steps on preprocessing and training the model.

 4. Build API locally: Building an endpoint to get the prediction.
    - Using FastAPI in the api folder to create an API from the .pkl model.
-   - Configuring tests with pytest for predictions.
+   - Configuring tests with pytest for predictions (such as null and random example).

 5. Build container locally: Containerization.
    - Using Docker to make a Dockerfile to package and deploy API.
    - Creating initializer.sh with gunicorn for container deploy with workers.

 6. Implementing workflows: For testing, continuous training, and CI/CD purposes.
-   - Creating a serverless service in a cloud provider (w/ Cloud Run in this case), these steps are in gcloudrun-config.sh.
+   - Creating a serverless service in a cloud provider (w/ Cloud Run in this case), steps in gcloudrun-config.sh.
    - Workflows with GitHub actions in .github/workflows.
    - Testing with the test with pytest made.
    - Continuous training with DVC repro and CML (Continuous Machine Learning).